 We now have a new teacher, but we don't salute the flag.
 Her name is Mrs. Ruth Flurmer.
 Our first teacher died and I was to her funeral.
-The priest is a great fool because he said such lies.
+The periest is a great fool because he said such lies.
 I mate all priests.-HELEN R. CARLIAS.

+MY SCHOOL

-MY SCHOOL by IRVING K.
+By IRVING K.

 In my school the principal is trying to organize "Boy Scout Troop."
-One boy who is already a secut tried to get me to belong, but I said nothing loing, because I don't believe in it.
-Then another boy scout said, "Don't try to bring him in the troop, he is a Bolshevik."
+One boy who is already a scout tried to get me to belong, but I said nothing loing, because I don't believe in it.
+Then another be is a Bolshevik."
 That just shows how afraid they are of the Bolsheviks.